WTBU (Boston University): Engineering notes

 WTBU is a Part 15 station, which means that it operates without an FCC license, but within the legal power limits.
-These limits are the equivalent to about one-tenth of a watt, and unlike antenna-based stations, "carrier current" works on a building-by-building basis – that is, if you are inside, say, Shelton Hall, you can hear WTBU on 640AM.
+These limits are the equivalent to about one-tenth of a watt, and unlike antenna-based stations, "carrier current" works on a building-by-building basis – that is, if you are inside, say, Kilachand Hall, you can hear WTBU on 640AM.
 But walk outside and within 25 ft the signal will disappear.

-There are radiating cable FM transmitters (broadcasting at 89.3 MHz) in the Warren Towers and West Campus dormitories, and carrier-current AM transmitters (broadcasting at 640 kHz) in the Shelton Hall, Myles Standish Hall, and Danielsen Hall dormitories, as well as one in the COM building itself.
+There are radiating cable FM transmitters (broadcasting at 89.3 MHz) in the Warren Towers and West Campus dormitories, and carrier current transmitters (broadcasting at AM 640 kHz) in the Kilachand Hall, 610 Beacon Street, and Danielsen Hall dormitories, as well as one in the COM building itself.

 Since the early-2000s, WTBU also relies on its webcast, and on an audio feed to the campus cable BUTV channel 6, to reach its listeners.

 Relation to WBUR

 While WBUR-FM is also owned by Boston University, it is an independently operated professional NPR news/talk station.
 There are a few work-study positions at WBUR-FM and sometimes they are filled by WTBU volunteers, but there is no formal connection between the stations.